If you are considering breastfeeding but have nipple eczema or mammary Paget’s disease, ask your doctor what can be done before giving birth.

 Weigh Risks and Benefits

 Are all the benefits negated when a woman has eczema or Paget’s disease?
-First it is important to obtain an accurate diagnosis.
-Whether breastfeeding is possible depends upon which condition is diagnosed.
+First, it is important to obtain an accurate diagnosis.
+Whether breastfeeding is possible depends on which condition is diagnosed.
 The two ailments appear similar.

 Eczema (atopic dermatitis) is commonly contracted by mothers after beginning breastfeeding.
 Paget’s disease is an uncommon intraductal carcinoma, representing 5% of all breast cancers.
-[3] Hence, surgery, chemotherapy or radiotherapy may be necessary.
-Cancer treatment will affect possibility of breastfeeding.
+[3] Hence, surgery, chemotherapy, or radiotherapy may be necessary.
+Cancer treatment will affect the possibility of breastfeeding.

 Compare Breast Eczema vs Paget’s Disease